tomwbond/levystag/script.md

 *The characters, laughing and groaning, walk off to rest after the chaos of the enchanted chase.
 The Witches watch them leave, still giggling to themselves, their mischief complete.*

+### **Act 2: The Trial of the Lord of Misrule**

+*The stage is set in the heart of the mystical forest.
+The eerie glow of the trees casts long shadows as Hamlet, still dazed from the previous challenges, is suddenly surrounded by the other characters.
+A throne, made of twisted branches, rises in the center, where the Witches stand, eager for the trial to begin.*

+**First Witch:**
+“Now the time has come to see,
+Who the misruler’s lord shall be.”

+**Second Witch:**
+“Shall Hamlet prove himself today,
+Or shall he fall, in disarray?”

+*Hamlet, now placed in the center of the stage, is confused but defiant.*

+**Hamlet:**
+“Misrule, you say?
+A lord to choose?
+I’ll face your test, for I shan’t lose!”

+**Sir Toby Belch:**
+*Stepping forward, grinning.*
+“Ha!
+A trial, you say?
+I’ll be the judge!
+Who better than me, to weigh this grudge?”

+**Sir John Falstaff:**
+*A jovial laugh.*
+“And I, of course, must represent the common man,
+For I know misrule better than any in this land!”

+*The Witches cackle in agreement.
+Queen Titania steps forward, her regal demeanor contrasting with the chaos around her.*

+**Queen Titania:**
+“The forest, enchanted and wild, demands respect.
+Misrule, yes, but balance we protect.”

+**Malvolio:**
+*Looking irritated.*
+“This farce has gone too far, I say.
+Let order rule and clear the way!”

+**Mercutio:**
+*Laughing, leaning on his sword.*
+“Order, Malvolio?
+Bah!
+This is a game!
+A game of madness—misrule in name!”

+**First Witch:**
+*Raising her hand.*
+“Quiet, fools!
+The trial begins,
+Hamlet must face the misrule sins.”

+*The Witches motion to a set of three tasks, displayed in the forest—each one representing a challenge Hamlet must face in the trial.
+The trial itself is meant to determine whether Hamlet has the "chaotic spirit" necessary to rule over misrule.*

+---

+#### Task 1: A Fool’s Wisdom

+*The Witches present Hamlet with a riddle, meant to test his wit and ability to think like a fool.
+Mercutio, Falstaff, and Sir Toby all chime in with their own twisted interpretations.*

+**First Witch:**
+“To rule misrule, you must think askew,
+Solve this riddle, if you can pursue.”

+**Second Witch:**
+“What grows larger the more you take away?”

+*Hamlet ponders, while the others try to confuse him.*

+**Sir Toby Belch:**
+“Easy!
+It’s my belly after a feast, surely!”

+**Sir John Falstaff:**
+“Or my thirst for ale—never quenched, only increased!”

+**Hamlet:**
+*Smirking as he understands the riddle.*
+“A hole!
+It grows larger the more you take away!”

+**Witches:**
+*Clapping in approval.*
+“Correct!
+He thinks as a fool, yet clever still,
+On to the next, let’s test his will!”

+---

+#### Task 2: The Dance of Chaos

+*The characters must now demonstrate their ability to improvise and embrace chaos.
+Each character must perform a spontaneous, wild dance or movement.
+Hamlet watches, amused but unsure how to respond.*

+**Queen Titania:**
+*Graceful but erratic.*
+“In the realm of faeries, we dance with glee,
+Chaos, yes, but it’s beauty to me!”

+**Mercutio:**
+*Dancing wildly, spinning his sword.*
+“I fight with wit, but I dance with blades,
+Chaos?
+Hah!
+It's all just masquerades!”

+**Malvolio:**
+*Reluctantly attempting a stiff, awkward dance.*
+“This is beneath me—I’ll have no part,
+Chaos, misrule, it’s all but a fart!”

+**Hamlet:**
+*Laughing, joining in with a mix of grace and madness.*
+“Then chaos shall reign, for what is the night,
+Without madness and dance, under the moon’s light!”

+**Witches:**
+“Ha!
+He dances well, in misrule’s grace,
+One final test, will he keep pace?”

+---

+#### Task 3: The Judgement of Misrule

+*The final test is for Hamlet to decide who among the misfits should be the new Lord of Misrule.
+The others argue and bicker, each presenting their case.*

+**Sir Toby Belch:**
+“I’m the man for the job!
+I’ve been misruling for years, ha!”

+**Falstaff:**
+“Aye, but I’m bigger and bolder.
+I’ll drink to misrule every day!”

+**Queen Titania:**
+“Fools, all of you.
+Only a faerie queen can truly wield the chaos.”

+**Mercutio:**
+*Laughing*
+“Chaos is mine to rule!
+My mind is a whirl of misrule already!”

+*Hamlet must choose wisely, but the Witches intervene.*

+**First Witch:**
+“To rule misrule is not a crown,
+But to embrace the chaos all around!”

+**Second Witch:**
+“You, Hamlet, are the chosen one—
+Misrule is yours, now have your fun!”

+*The trial ends with Hamlet being declared the Lord of Misrule, to the cheers (and grumbles) of the others.
+The scene closes with the characters bowing to their new Lord of Misrule as the forest fills with laughter and the sound of magic.*

+**Hamlet:**
+*Smiling, accepting the role with a wink.*
+“Then let misrule reign, for tonight, we’re free,
+Let the madness flow—under this enchanted tree!”